handsontable/hyperformula/docs/guide/batch-operations.md

 ## When to batch

-You can use `batch` anytime you want to stack several operations into one.
-However, if you want to see the most amazing benefits of this feature, use `batch` when there are a lot of heavy operations.
+You can batch operations anytime you want to stack several actions into one.
+However, if you want to see the most amazing benefits of this feature, use batch operations when there are a lot of heavy methods.
 This will result in better performance.
 The best candidates to batch in this situation are the following methods: